 One possible approach is to formally verify the pattern matching compiler implementation using a machine checked proof.
+Much effort has been spent on this topic and whole compilers have been proven either manually[2, 3, 4] or using a proof assistant[5, 6, 7].
 Another possibility, albeit with a weaker result, is to verify that each source program and target program pair are semantically correct.
 We chose the latter technique, translation validation because is easier to adopt in the case of a production compiler and to integrate with an existing code base.
 The compiler is treated as a black-box and proof only depends on our equivalence algorithm.